-This policy applies to land use and development for the land area identified in Appendix A. The City recognises that this policy is one aspect of the total management requirements that may be required now and in the future for the Port.
+This policy applies to land use and development for the land area identified in appendix A only.
+Council recognises that this policy is one aspect of the total management requirements that may be required now and in the future for the port.